aws/amazon-ecs-agent/README.md

 at `http://127.0.0.1:51678/v1`.
 Configuration for the Amazon ECS Container Agent is read from `/etc/ecs/ecs.config`.

 ## Usage
-The upstart script installed by the Amazon EC2 Container Service RPM can be started or stopped with the following commands respectively:
+The upstart script installed by the Amazon Elastic Container Service RPM can be started or stopped with the following commands respectively:

 * `sudo start ecs`
 * `sudo stop ecs`